chrisgrieser/pdf-annotation-extractor/README.md

   ```

 - [Download the app](https://github.com/chrisgrieser/pdf-annotation-extractor/tree/main/PDF%20Annotation%20Extractor.app).
 - Open a PDF with it.
+On the first run, the app will open a text file containing the settings required.

 ## Usage